Last substantial update to this pages was on 09/03/2010.

 There was a pizza party for the architecture students who built it (and some of their classmates) on May 10, 2010, and a “Family Pizza Night” on May 14, 2010.
 (One person wrote on the Park’s Facebook page that they should have the pizza night every month.)

-The 2010 SPBC Picnic was at the Silverwood Park oven on Aug.
+The Saint Paul Bread Club had its Third Annual SPBC Picnic at the Silverwood oven on Aug.
 8, 2010.

 Forts Folle Avoine in Danbury, Wisconsin built a clay oven in 2009.